PaulEibensteiner/vscode-docs-view/README.md

 - `Pin current docs` — Stop live updating of the docs view.
 Keeps the currently visible docs.
 - `Unpin current docs` — Make the docs view start tracking the cursor again.

+## Math rendering

+For math rendering the extension relies on the language server to return math blocks in a symbol's documentation.
+E.g. Pylance returns code blocks instead of math when reST is used for the docstring, therefore math rendering will not work.
+One can prevent this by either using the Jedi language server (by the `python.languageServer` setting) or by using markdown delimiters (`$` or `$$`) for math equations.